tum-esm/em27-retrieval-pipeline/paper/paper.md

 # AI Usage Disclosure

 GitHub Copilot was used for single line code-completions, but not to write any complete functions or modules.
-We tried using GitHub Copilot Agent once for a small feature in a pull request, but did merge the result due to a lack in quality.
+All code was reviewed and tested by human developers.

 # Acknowledgement of Financial Support